 Purchasing Flood Insurance, Even if You Don’t Flood

 Not having flood insurance in Houston can prove to be a costly mistake.
-With the average cost of flood insurance being $700 a year and 1 in 5 flood victims coming from outside of flood zones, it may not be the most pleasant thing to spend your money on, but it can go a long way to protect your home for a weekly cost that pales in comparison.
+With the average cost of flood insurance being $700 a year and 1 in 5 flood victims coming from outside of flood zones, it may not be the most exciting thing to spend your money on, but it can go a long way to protect your home for a weekly cost that pales in comparison.
 The team at TGS Insurance is prepared to help you find the coverage you need at a price that doesn’t break your budget.
 Peace of mind is only a click away.
-Contact us today!

 Being over-prepared is better than not at all and by learning a few extra skills, you’re positioning yourself and your family well should the occasion arise to swim or use CPR.
 One of the easiest things you can do is purchase flood insurance for peace-of-mind and our agents make it super easy to get coverage.
-Don’t delay and contact us today for your hassle-free flood insurance quote.